The Earliest Dog-Man Bond

 Domestication into the Different Dog Types

-The earliest evidence of the dog-man relationship or dog's domestication as far as different types of dogs are concerned, shows there were four distinct types of dog that formed relationships with humans as a result of the earliest Cradles of Civilization.
+The earliest evidence of the dog-man relationship or dog's domestication as far as different types of dogs are concerned, demonstrates there were four distinct types of dogs that formed bonds with humans.
+These bonds were a result of assisting man to hunt prey to survive in the geographic location of earliest Cradles of Civilization.
 These were

 - Hunting Dogs from Northern Africa